hzi-bifo/AMR_benchmarking/README.md

 |gpu_on| GPU possibility for Aytan-Aktug SSSA model, If set to False, parallelization on cpu will be applied; Otherwise, it will be applied on one gpu core sequentially.  | False |

 **B. Adanced/optional parameters setting**

+Please change the conda environment names if conflicting occurs.

 |option|	action	|values ([default])|
 | ------------- | ------------- |------------- |
 |amr_env_name|conda env for general use |amr_env|